rosagross/rotating_sphere/README.md

 ## ToDos:

+- check dot colour in break vs in the trials, in the paper the dot is green (and has size 0.18)
 - check the stimulus speed!
 - improve naming of the previous frames indices (e.g. ambiguous_last_frame_previous is way too long and unclear)